Please Enable JavaScript in your Browser to Visit this Site.

 Salling Map.jpg

-The beautiful women's Salling folk costume has three elements that set it apart from other Danish costumes:
+The beautiful women's Salling folk costume has several elements that set it apart from other Danish costumes:

 a. headgear: this distinctive piece of lace has flaps that fold up at the ears and is called a "wing cap."